DST/NRF SARChI Research Chair: Intellectual Property, Innovation and Development

 Future research students' work will expand and create new pathways beyond completed dissertations and theses.
 In addition to research supervision, the Chair will continue to participate in teaching in the Faculty of Law at UCT, primarily in the LLM in Intellectual Property.

-Invitation to attend the annual conference of the AIPLITL
+Invitation to attend the third annual conference of the AIPLITL